tonywu6/mdbookkit/docs/src/rustdoc-link.md

 For **writing documentation** —

-- To know more about how the preprocessor is resolving items into links, including [feature-gated items](rustdoc-link/name-resolution.md#feature-gated-items), see [Name resolution](rustdoc-link/name-resolution.md).
+- To learn more about how it is resolving items into links, including [feature-gated items](rustdoc-link/name-resolution.md#feature-gated-items), see [Name resolution](rustdoc-link/name-resolution.md).
 - To know how to link to other types of items like